Climate affects your packing list more than any other factor.

 A simple button-down shirt and jeans will work in America but may seem insulting in a more formal society like Japan.

-Grooming will also be more important on business trips.
+Grooming will also be more critical on business trips.

 No client or business contact will be impressed that your packing list is so sparse and light you couldn’t fit a comb, and that is why your hair is messy.

 Adventure travel means everything you wear will go through extra wear and tear.
-Adventure clothes mean need extra durability.
+Adventure clothes mean you require extra durability.

 Pants that survive a subway trip do not survive a hike to Machu Pico.